coqaxyz/coqa-xyz-ai-test-agent/docs/usage.md

 # AI Testing Agent Usage Guide

 This document provides detailed instructions on how to use the AI Testing Agent in your projects.
+This agent is a reference implementation of the techniques and approaches used by [coqa.xyz](https://coqa.xyz), a professional AI-powered testing solution.

 ## Installation